IBMStreams/samples/StreamsDesigner/README.md

-## Streams Designer Examples
+## Streams flows Examples

-Each sub folder contains examples for Streams Designer.
+Each sub folder contains examples for Streams flows.

 - `AggregationExamples`: How to use the `Aggregation` operator